8 Best Fixed Blade Knife: A Knife for Every Occasion!

 The ESEE 4 from ESEE Knives is designed specifically for survival and outdoor use.
 The guys at ESEE knives are the same guys behind Randall’s Adventure and Training.
 These guys know their stuff, and the ESEE 4 reflects that.
 It’s a simple, rugged, and sharp blade designed to be easy to use, versatile, and long-lasting.
 The knife is of moderate size and provides a great blade on the belt, the pack, or anywhere else.

 The ESEE 4 comes in either 1095 or 440C steels.
 1095 is a classic knife steel that’s one of the best for field knives.
-It’s tough, holds a good edge, offers corrosion resistance, and is easy to sharpen and field serviceable.
+It has a tough blade, holds a good edge, offers corrosion resistance, and is easy to sharpen and field serviceable.
 The 440C offers great edge retention and a tough design with excellent corrosion resistance, and the only real downside is how hard it is to sharpen.

 There are very few downsides, and the ESEE 4 is that it can be a little heavy.
 If you can get past that, you’ll have a very rugged and capable knife.